 In my thirties, to free myself from this unhappiness, I started to get in touch with my body and my feelings through dance, yoga, tantra, psychotherapy, body-mind centering and other practices.
 I discovered the joy and aliveness of my body.
 I worked with wonderful teachers such as Janis Claxton and Nancy Stark Smith [dance], Hilly Spenceley and John Hawken [tantra].
 I studied core process therapy and then gestalt psychotherapy for four years.
-In 1990, I became a Buddhist and set up The Glasgow Zen Group, where I continue to be the principal meditation teacher.
+In 1990, I became a Buddhist and set up The Glasgow Zen Group, where, 30 years later, I continue to be the principal meditation teacher.
 Encouraged by my tantra teacher Hilly Spenceley, I started offering bodywork sessions in 2012.
 I was keen, and remain keen, to work with people who experience significant blocks to their sexual fulfillment, because that’s what I experienced for much of my early life.
 It doesn’t necessarily manifest as unhappiness; it can appear as boredom, or repetition, or disconnection, or a sense that there must be something more.
 Even so, the point remains: if we are not happy in our sexuality, we are very unlikely to be happy in this one precious life we have, and that is a tragedy.
 A tragedy we can do something about.

 I trained in Sexological Bodywork with Joseph Kramer, Deej Juventin and Uma Furman, qualifying in 2015.